Why did I get referred to a different artist than I asked for?

-First off, thank you for your interest in Damask!
+First off, thank you for your interest in our artists!
 We are so thankful for all of our clients, and for all of the inquiries that we get on a daily basis.
 Unfortunately, sometimes we do have to turn away a tattoo, but fear not—this is not because we do not want to work with you!
-Our main goal at Damask is to match you up with the absolute best tattoo artist for your dream tattoo.
+Our main goal is to match you up with the absolute best tattoo artist for your dream tattoo.
 Not only do we take into account the style that you would like your tattoo to be in, but we also consider time frame, availability, and communication.

 So, why do all of these things factor into our artist recommendation for you?